rakutentech/leofs_docs/tamer.rst

 Users view shows each user's id, role, access_key_id and when the user was created.
 You can create new users and delete them.
-'Update Role' button enables update user's role from general to admin or from admin to general.
+'Update Role' button enables admin users to update user's role from general to admin or from admin to general.

 .. image:: _static/screenshots/tamer/users.png
    :width: 720px